Protests at White House target Biden’s NATO war summit

 By refusing to support Ukraine when it was talking peace at the negotiating table in April 2022, and instead demanding Ukraine accept NATO’s definition of “victory,” the U.S. and Britain escalated the war with disastrous results for Ukraine.
 Russia’s invasion and NATO’s pressure on Ukraine not to negotiate created the situation of a protracted, potentially nuclear, war between the U.S. and Russia.
 Turkish leaders and diplomats complained at the time about their NATO allies, the U.S. and Britain, sabotaging their peacemaking, while France, Italy, and Germany resisted the U.S. for a while but soon surrendered to the Biden-led war camp.

-In a perfect world, NATO could actually become a force for peace if it would decide this week that in a year’s time it will follow the example of the Warsaw Pact in 1991 – that is dissolve itself entirely, ending what has become the most dangerous military alliance in the world.
-If Biden pushed for that, he would prove to the world that he is reversing the lapse of judgement he suffered when he first decided strengthening the world’s most dangerous military alliance was more important than peace.
+In a perfect world, NATO could actually become a force for peace if it would decide this week that in a year, it will follow the example of the Warsaw Pact in 1991 – that is dissolve itself entirely, ending what has become the most dangerous military alliance in the world.
+If Biden pushed for that, he would prove to the world that he is reversing the lapse of judgment he suffered when he first decided strengthening the world’s most dangerous military alliance was more important than peace.

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!